Photo | Courtesy of the ROM

 Has the shift towards government secrecy altered our society in irrevocable ways?

 On November 15th, the Royal Ontario Museum (ROM) held their eleventh annual Eva Holtby Lecture on Contemporary Culture.
 Every year, this event brings powerful voices to the ROM to present provocative and engaging ideas.
-This year, Jameel Jaffer, Executive Director of the Knight First Amendment Institute at Columbia University, delivered an insightful lecture that was both thought-provoking and extremely relevant.
-His lecture, entitled “Going Dark,” explored the phenomenon of government secrecy in terms of what it means for us, both as a society and as individuals.
+This year, Jameel Jaffer, Executive Director of the Knight First Amendment Institute at Columbia University, delivered a lecture that was both thought-provoking and relevant.
+His lecture, entitled “Going Dark,” explored the phenomenon of government secrecy in terms of what it means for us both as a society and as individuals.

-“Since 9/11, secrecy has been the handmaiden of abuse,” claimed Jaffer.
-He noted that it was only after groups of journalists and human rights activists revealed the deaths of innocent people, and after Edward Snowden exposed information in regards to mass surveillance agencies, that the government felt compelled to make any changes.
+“Since 9/11, secrecy has been the handmaiden of abuse,” said Jaffer.
+He noted that it was only after groups of journalists and human rights activists revealed the deaths of innocent people, and after Edward Snowden exposed information in regard to mass surveillance agencies, that the government felt compelled to make any changes.

-Jaffer presented jarring statistics, which indicated how many people are involved with handling and classifying these top-secret documents.
-He stated, “In 2014, 2276 officials had ‘original classification authority,’ meaning that the President had delegated to them the authority to designate new official secrets.
+Many people are involved with handling and classifying these top-secret documents.
+Jaffer stated, “In 2014, 2276 officials had ‘original classification authority,’ meaning that the President had delegated to them the authority to designate new official secrets.
 A far greater number—more than 1.5 million officials and contractors—possess ‘top-secret security clearance,’ meaning that the government had deemed them eligible to access materials classified at the highest levels.
 And a still greater number, 3.6 million—on top of the 1.5 million who enjoy top-secret clearance—possess security clearance at a lower level.
 If those numbers are difficult to evaluate without points of reference, consider this: the United States has about 20 times as many people with security clearance as it has primary care physicians.
 It has about six times as many people with top secret security clearance—again, the most restricted clearance level—as it has taxi drivers.”

 “It would have been an honour to give this lecture under any circumstances,” noted Jaffer, “but it probably doesn’t need to be said that events of the last week have given this event new relevance.”